 Because we love Dominican Republic

-In 2019 we decides to know, discover and love Dominican Republic.
+In 2021 we decided to know, discover and love Dominican Republic.

 The second biggest and the most diverse country in the Caribbean.

-An unique destination with an mesmerizing nature, captivating history and culturally rich.
+An unique destination with mesmerizing nature, captivating history and culturally rich.

-Surrounded by the Atlantic Ocean to the North and Caribbean Sea to the South, Dominican Republic has more than 1,600 km of coastline and more than 400 km of the best beaches all around the world, great hotels and resorts, and so many options of activities to choose from dancing the sticky merengue rhythm to explore ancient ruins.
-Also, you can delight with the best dominican dishes and living incredible ecoturistic adventures in natural parks, mountain ranges, rivers and beaches.
+Surrounded by the Atlantic Ocean to the North and Caribbean Sea to the South, Dominican Republic has more than 1,600 km of coastline and more than 400 km of the best beaches all around the world, great hotels and resorts, and so many options of activities to choose from like dancing the sticky merengue rhythm to exploring ancient ruins.
+Also, you can delighted with the best dominican dishes and live incredible ecoturistic adventures in natural parks, mountain ranges, rivers and beaches.

 Dominican Republic has a captivating history.
 That's why we have so many interesting museums and cultural activities such as, music, art and festivals; besides, a wide variety of dominican products like, cigarettes, rum, chocolate, coffee, merengue, amber and larimar.